nathanmarz/storm/SECURITY.md

 These are set through *nimbus.supervisor.users* and *nimbus.admins* respectively.
 Each can either be a full Kerberos principal name, or the name of the user with host and realm stripped off.

-The UI and Log servers have their own authorization configurations.
-These are set through *logs.users* and *ui.users*.
-These should be set to the admin users for all of the nodes in the cluster.
+The Log servers have their own authorization configurations.
+These are set through *logs.users* and *logs.groups*.
+These should be set to the admin users or groups for all of the nodes in the cluster.

 When a topology is sumbitted, the sumbitting user can specify users in this list as well.
-The users specified-in addition to the users in the cluster-wide setting-will be granted access to the submitted topology's details in the ui and/or to the topology's worker logs in the logviewers.
+The users and groups specified-in addition to the users in the cluster-wide setting-will be granted access to the submitted topology's worker logs in the logviewers.

 ### Supervisors headless User and group Setup